 For decades, regulated industries have optimized for the wrong outcome.
 We measure data integrity, process compliance, and artifact completeness—but we never measure the quality of the decisions those artifacts represent.

-Decision Quality changes the question from
+Decision Quality Intelligence changes the question from

 "Did we follow the process?" to